frenck/spook/documentation/services.md

 date: 2023-06-30T09:31:26+02:00
 ---

 Spook provides quite a lot of new services to Home Assistant.
-This reference pages lists them all, and points you to the right documentation for that service.
+This reference page lists them all, and points you to the right documentation for that service.

 ## Areas: Create an area